Rescue of the SS Danmark

 The rescue of the SS Danmark began on April 6, 1889, when the cargo ship, SS Missouri, came to the rescue of the sinking SS Danmark and saved all of the passengers and crew of the Danmark.

 The Danmark was part of the Thingvalla Line and was a 3414-ton steamship.
 On this its last voyage, it carried 59 crew members and 665 passengers from Denmark, Sweden, and Norway who were on board for emigration to America.
-On March 20, 1889, the Danmark began its journey from Copenhagen to New York to deliver its passengers, most of whom were women who intended to go to the West to marry or seek work as domestics.
-There were also a large number of families with children.
+On March 20, 1889, the Danmark began its journey from Copenhagen to New York to deliver its passengers.
 The bulk of the passengers were in the steerage, with only 26 passengers in cabins.

 The Danmark had fought high winds and high seas from March 24, 1889.
 On April 4, 1889, the winds had become more violent, and the swells which the Danmark rode were mountainous.
 Most of the passengers became ill.
 By April 5, 1889, the Danmark was in terrible trouble and sinking, having survived high winds but with a severely damaged hull from a hole caused by her propeller shaft when it snapped.
-The ship was unable to make any headway because its engines were kept running so that the pumps could keep pumping the water to keep the ship from sinking.
+The ship was unable to make any headway but its engines were kept running so that the pumps could keep pumping the water to keep the ship from sinking.
 The Captain C.B.
 Knudsen had considered abandoning the ship but was concerned that the lifeboats would be overturned in the high seas.